-A second public hearing was held for all interested persons at City offices at 98 Washington Street on May 31, 2018.
-However, there were no attendees present.
-A written submission is included in the Appendix.
+A second public hearing is scheduled for all interested persons at City offices at 98 Washington Street for May 31, 2018.
+The number of attendees and comments received will be provided in the final plan.

-6. Summary of comments or views not accepted and the reasons for not accepting them agency proposing that 100% of economic development and neighborhood improvement funding be used for programs, services, activities and events in the low-income tracts and not in the downtown, which the writer did not characterize as having blight.
-The City supports the request for ED and neighborhood improvement funding to low-income tracts and, in FY19, has targeted funds toward a Small Business Engagement Program in the Point Neighborhood to be administered through the nonprofit.
-However, we also support assistance to the downtown (re-established as a slum/blight area in 2013), whose businesses employ many of our lower income residents.
-In FY17, CDBG assistance was provided to the Salem Main Streets Program which documented 8 new LMI jobs and assistance to 6 new, 37 existing and 7 prospective business (including 34 micro-enterprises).
+6. Summary of comments or views not accepted and the reasons for not accepting them

+All comments and views were taken into consideration in preparation of this Action Plan.
+Written comment was provided from the CEO of a non-profit agency proposing that 100% of economic development and neighborhood improvement funding be used to support programs, services, activities and events in the low-income tracts of Salem and not in the downtown, which the writer did not characterize as having blight.
+While the City supports the request for ED and neighborhood improvement funding to low-income tracts, we also support assistance to the downtown (re-established as a slum/blight area in 2013), whose businesses employ many of our lower income residents.
+In FY17, CDBG assistance was provided to the Salem Main Streets Program which documented 8 new LMI jobs, plus assistance to 6 new, 37 existing and 7 prospective business (including 34 micro-enterprises).
 Our small business loan program documented 8 new jobs (7 to LMI persons).